 Dual tracking occurs when a mortgage servicer—the company that handles your loan account—continues to foreclose on a homeowner’s home while simultaneously considering the homeowner’s application for a loan modification or other foreclosure avoidance option.
 In the past, dual tracking was common.
-However, rules issued by the Consumer Financial Protection Bureau (CFPB) as well as various state laws and the National Mortgage Settlement (NMS) offer protection to homeowners in this situation.
+Now though, federal law mortgage servicing laws, as well as various state laws, offer some protection to homeowners in this situation.

-The CFPB rules, which became effective January 10, 2014, strictly limit the ability of mortgage servicers to foreclose on a borrower while also negotiating a loan modification or other alternative to foreclosure.
-Some states have already enacted similar restrictions and the NMS has limits as well, although it only covers certain lenders.
+Federal laws, which became effective January 10, 2014, strictly limit the ability of mortgage servicers to foreclose on a borrower while also working out a loan modification or other alternative to foreclosure.
+Some states have also enacted similar restrictions.

 Read on to learn more about laws that restrict dual tracking.

 During the mortgage crisis, it was typical for mortgage servicers to advance a foreclosure while telling the homeowner he or she was in the running for a loan modification or other mortgage workout option.
-In most cases, the homeowner would end up with whichever one was completed first, usually a foreclosure.
-Because of this practice, called dual-tracking, many homeowners who were sure that a loan modification was forthcoming were shocked to ultimately lose their homes to foreclosure.
+In most cases, the homeowner would end up with whichever one was completed first—usually a foreclosure.
+Because of this practice, called dual tracking, many homeowners who were sure that a loan modification was forthcoming were shocked to ultimately lose their homes to foreclosure.

-In response to this issue, the Consumer Financial Protection Bureau issued a rule and certain states have passed laws in recent years to restrict mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification or other alternative to foreclosure.
+In response to this issue, federal law restricts mortgage servicers from continuing the foreclosure process if the homeowner is working on securing a loan modification or other alternative to foreclosure.
 Some states have this type of law as well.
-Under these laws, when you submit a complete application for a loan modification, the foreclosure process must be halted until the application has been fully reviewed.
+Under these laws, when you submit a complete application for a "loss mitigation" (foreclosure avoidance) option, the foreclosure process generally must be halted until the application has been fully reviewed.